 An extra bonus that can happen when 12-hour fasting: the limited window for eating may encourage you to make healthier food choices and leave less room for lower-quality, health-depleting foods.

-Can the 12-hour intermittent fasting method create weight loss results?
+Can the 12-hour intermittent fasting schedule create weight loss results?

 Yes and no.

-Potential health benefits of the 12-hour intermittent fasting method
+Potential health benefits of the 12-hour intermittent fasting schedule

 Splitting your day between 12 hours of eating and 12 hours of fasting has health benefits beyond just losing inches, including heart health and improved insulin sensitivity.